makerdao/community/governance/votes/Executive vote - January 27, 2023.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 - Parameter changes from the latest proposal of the MakerDAO Open Market Committee, as itemized below.
 - The GUSD PSM Fee Out (`tout`) will be reduced to 0, as detailed below.
-- **96.15 MKR** will be transfered to the Collateral Engineering Services Core Unit, detailed below.
+- **96.15 MKR** will be transferred to the Collateral Engineering Services Core Unit, detailed below.
 - The Aave D3M will be caged in preparation for a new deployment using the updated contracts, as detailed below.
 - Planned upgrades to the Flash Mint Module will be completed, as detailed below.